 - The operator clicks Connect on an OAuth-required server in the Control UI.

 mcp.oauth.startbuilds the provider authorize URL.
 Genesis generates a PKCE verifier and sends the S256 challenge; the verifier is bound to the requeststateand never leaves the gateway.- A popup opens the provider consent screen.
-After consent the provider
+The redirect URI sent with the

 /mcp-oauth-callback.html. - The callback page posts the